firepress-org/themes-content/112_readiness/content_structure/you-rock-your-site-is-online.md

 ---

 P.S.
-We've made everything possible to make your on boarding experience as smooth as humanly possible.
-This is a religion for us.
+We've done everything possible to make your "onboarding experience" as smooth as humanly possible.
+For us, this is like a religion.
 So, **if something is not clear**, please reply to the welcome email we sent you previously and let us know :)
 <br>